Wolverine971/9takes/src/blog/enneagram/enneagram-type-9.md

 Here are some tips for embracing your Enneagram Type 9 personality:

-- Focus on your strengths and use them to your advantage personally and professionally.
+- Focus on your strengths and use them personally and professionally.
 - Be aware of your weaknesses and work to improve upon them.
 - Practice assertiveness and setting clear boundaries to avoid becoming overly accommodating or passive.
 - Embrace your creativity and imagination and use it to find unique solutions to problems.